 You will be considered only for the program to which you apply.

-If you apply to one of the accelerated programs in Medicine or Dentistry in the College of Arts & Sciences, and you aren’t selected to interview, you’ll be considered for admission only to the premedical or predental programs in the College of Arts & Sciences.
+If you apply to one of the accelerated programs in Medicine or Dentistry in the College of Arts & Sciences, you will be considered only for the program to which you applied.

 Application fee and materials

-Your $80 nonrefundable application fee can be paid by credit card when you submit the Common Application and supplement online.
+Your $80 nonrefundable application fee can be paid by credit card when you submit the Common Application.

 Please note that all materials and documents submitted as part of an application for admission become the property of Boston University and cannot be returned.